 These accounts do contain adjustments for the McCloud remedy as it has a material impact on the value of the liability shown in the balance sheet.
 Under the regulations that govern the way in which the accounts are prepared, IAS19 sets out details of how pensions and their actuarial valuation are included within the accounts.
 Since moving to IFRS regulations, all pension schemes have generally reported a liability.
-This year, however, the local government pension scheme was valued with a net asset.
+2023-24 and 2022-23, however, the local government pension scheme was valued with a net asset.
 As such, IFRIC14 applies which limits the recognition of a net pension asset within the accounts unless strict criteria are met.
-For these accounts the actuary has calculated that none of the above £8.168m can be recognised in the balance sheet and the accounts have been adjusted accordingly.
+For the 2023-24 accounts the actuary has calculated that none of the above £10,802m (2022-23) £8.168m) can be recognised in the balance sheet and the accounts have been adjusted accordingly.
 This is a technical accounting adjustment and does not impact on general reserves, funding or pension paid.